jvcalassio/iterated-pd-grid/README.md

 ### How to run it

 You'll need Python 3.8 and pip in order to setup and run the simulation.

-Follow the steps below:
+There are two modes of operation: web UI and batch runner.
+For both of them, you'll need to setup the environment:

 1. Clone the repository